This software has been designed to be used between

 about checking the existence of a stable model because the

-transformation implemented by lp2bv
+transformation implemented by lp2bv does not preserve

 symbolic names of atoms (they would be interpreted differently